cryptoskillz/opendimesavingsscript/README.md

  node buy.js buy btcaddress amount day apikey apisecret live

+ Parameter explanations

- btcaddress : The address of the opendime account you want to send to
+ btcaddress : The address of the Opendime account you want to send to

  amount : The amount of BTC you want to send